Ina Clan Residence Site (Prefectural Designated Monument)

 Nearby spots

-Ina Town Local Historical Archive
+Ina Town Local History Museum

-Ina Town Local Historical Archive
+Ina Town Local History Museum

-Here you can learn about Ina town's rich natural and cultural properties.
-There is a comprehensive exhibition of local treasures displaying nature, geography, history, and folklore.
-The location moved to Ina Municipal Minami Junior High School in April 2016.
-Feel free to stop by and deepen your love and understanding of the wonderful Ina town.
+Visitors can learn about the rich nature and national treasures of Ina Town through the comprehensive exhibitions on local nature, geography, history and folklore on display.
+This museum moved to inside Ina Municipal Minami Junior High School in April 2016.
+Feel free to stop by, view the exhibitions and deepen your love and understanding of the wonderful Ina Town.

-Forest of Musen yama ・KDDI, is designated as number 13 in the greenery trust conservation.
-The area is located on the eastern edge of Ōmiya Plateau and offers a fauna centering around the Konara (pin) oak and other deciduous broad-leaved trees.
-Furthermore, on the west side, there is a row of Yoshino cherry blossom trees attracting many people in the spring.
-There used to be a station for wireless transmission belonging to a company called 'KDDI Corporation' located here.
-As a result, the mountain area is nicknamed "Musen yama (the wireless mountain)", by locals.
+"Musenyama, KDDI Forest" is number thirteen of the fourteen designated Green Trust Conservation sites in Saitama.
+Located on the eastern edge of Ōmiya Plateau, the area consists mainly of jolcham oak and other deciduous broad-leaved trees.
+On the west side, there is also a row of Yoshino cherry blossom trees that attract many people in the spring.
+There was once a station for wireless transmission belonging to KDDI Corporation located here.
+As a result, the mountain area was nicknamed "Musenyama" (the wireless mountain), by locals.

-Kogaito Shell Mound
+Kogaito Shell Midden

-Kogaito Shell Mound
+Kogaito Shell Midden

 Seiryu Brewery